HomeDiscoverContact

 Idempotent submissions by platform identifier

-Retry queue on transmission failure
+Automatic retry on transmission failure

-— End of section 09 —Contents
+— End of section 09 —Back to contents

 Section · Chapter 10